 Working with local people

 Sir Tony makes a priority of working with local groups, including Parish Councils.
 He regularly organises briefings and conferences for Parishes, including on National Lottery grants to help local communities get funding for projects, and meetings with the Environment Agency to improve the local environment.
 He also works closely with a number of residents groups on specific concerns, from Rail Services at Lower Heyford to the erection of mobile phone masts in Banbury.
 “It is important that local minds are put to local matters,” says Sir Tony.
 “Parish Councils are often at the centre of local communities, which I why I regularly consults with them on a range of issues and highlight funding opportunities for their local area to ensure that local people get the best services they want.”

 Making global concerns local

-Sir Tony Baldry was appointed by parliamentary colleagues to chair the cross-party Select Committee on International Development in the last Parliament.
+Sir Tony Baldry was appointed by parliamentary colleagues to chair the cross-party Select Committee on International Development in 2001.
 Tony won Charity Champion after a vote by Members of Parliament in 2004 and he is at the forefront of the challenge to Make Poverty History.
 Tony is helping campaigners make Banbury a Fairtrade Town, regularly meets with the North Oxfordshire Trade Justice Movement and local churches, frequently speaks to school children at local schools, including the Warriner, Blessed George Napier, and Banbury School about global issues for Citizenship lessons.